 Garlic (Allium sativum) may be best known for being one of the world's most popular culinary herbs thanks to its intense and distinct flavor, but that is not to say it doesn't have other uses outside of the kitchen.
 Garlic has formidable antibiotic and antiseptic properties - among others - that make it a versatile herb in ways that might be unexpected.
-Keep reading to discover how you can make use of the garlic cloves sitting in your kitchen cupboard in ways you had never thought of.
+Keep reading to discover how you can make use of garlic in ways you had never thought of.

 1. Cough Relief